waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`puzzle_state_verifier` Agent:** Would take puzzle element data and player position to confirm a puzzle solution is still valid before execution.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Navigate Victory Road 3F
+## A. Current Plan: Find the Correct Path on Victory Road 2F
-My immediate goal is to explore this floor.
-I've just arrived on an upper platform.
+My immediate goal is to find the correct route to progress.
+I have confirmed that the western ladder on Victory Road 2F leads to an isolated, dead-end platform on 3F.
-**Hypothesis:** The only way down from this starting platform is via the 'steps' tile at (2, 10).
+**Hypothesis:** The correct path forward is through the eastern side of Victory Road 2F, likely involving the ladder at (24, 8).
 **Execution Plan:**
+1. Return to Victory Road 2F via the ladder at (3, 1) on Victory Road 3F.
+2. Navigate to the eastern side of Victory Road 2F.
-1. Navigate to the steps at (2, 10) and descend to the main floor.
+3. Ascend the ladder at (24, 8) to reach the main area of Victory Road 3F.
-2. Explore the newly accessible area, prioritizing the reachable unvisited warp at (27, 9) and the many unseen tiles.

 ## B. Archived Plans
 - **Victory Road 2F Western Boulder Puzzle:** I have completed this puzzle and moved to 3F.
 - **Victory Road 2F Boulder at (6, 6):** PROVEN IMPOSSIBLE.
 My agent confirmed this specific boulder cannot reach the switch.
 - **Victory Road 2F Eastern Path:** Invalidated.
 The western puzzle was the correct path.
 - **Victory Road 3F Initial Plan:** My initial hypothesis that I was trapped on a dead-end platform was proven false by the system.
 The correct path is down the steps at (2, 10).
+- **Victory Road 3F Corrected Plan:** My subsequent hypothesis that I could descend via steps at (2, 10) was also incorrect.
+This western platform is confirmed to be a dead end.